 - 1 tbsp fresh basil leaves to top each tomato

-- Slice the tomatoes not too thinly (about 1.5cm) so that they'll roast and not burn (they should be still wet when done).
-Place slices on baking parchment on a baking tray.
-Roast in the oven at 170°C/150°C fan/340°F/Gas 3 for about 20 minutes until roasted but not brown.
+- Slice the tomatoes not too thinly (about 1.5cm/half inch) so that they'll roast and not burn (they should be still wet when done).
+Place slices on a baking tray with baking parchment paper.
+(If making for a stacked starter, keep slices evident in order for each tomato to make quick & easy assembly later)Roast in the oven at 170°C/150°C fan/340°F/Gas 3 for about 20 minutes until roasted but not brown.

 - Place the basil then mozzarella balls on each tomato slice and using a tooth pick, lift off each tomato slice, skewering the pick into the tomato and mozzarella and transfer to a serving plate.
 If there are leftover tomato slices, place one on top to make a sandwich.